redhat-cop/resource-locker-operator/README.md

 I this example we lock in a ResourceQuota configuration.
 Resource must be fully specified (i.e. no templating is allowed and all the mandatory fields must be initialized).
 Resources created this ways are allowed to drift from the initial created state only in the `metadata` and `status` section.
 If drift occurs for in the `spec`, the operator will immediately reset the resource.

-Special handling is in place for legacy `v1` objects that do not comply with the `metadata/spec/status` convectional structure such as: `ServiceAccount`, `ConfigMap`, `Secret`, `Role`, `ClusterRole`.
+Special handling is in place for legacy `v1` objects that do not comply with the `metadata/spec/status` conventional structure such as: `ServiceAccount`, `ConfigMap`, `Secret`, `Role`, `ClusterRole`.
 CRDs that do not comply with the `metadata/spec/status` structure will cause the operator to error out.

 ## Resource Patch Locking